eclipse-tractusx/sd-factory/README.md

 # <a id="introduction"></a>Self-Description Factory

-In Catena-X we provide self-descriptions for any participant of this data space.
+We provide self-descriptions for any participant of this data space.
 The Self Descriptions are stored inside the Self Description Hub.
 Self-Description Factory component is responsible for the creation of Self Descriptions.
 This component gets input data from the Onboarding Tool, which prepares the data for the SD-Factory,